frewsxcv/earcutr/README.md

 This triangulator is built primarily as an exercise in porting javascript to Rust.
 However some minor details of the implementation have been modified for speed optimization.
-The code is supposed to produce exacly the same output as the javascript version, by using the large amount of test data supplied with the original javascript code.
+The code is supposed to produce exactly the same output as the javascript version, by using the large amount of test data supplied with the original javascript code.
 The speed is comparable with Mapbox's C++ version of earcut, earcut.hpp, except for input of very small polygons where the speed is much slower.